t-kuester/utils/README.md

 PwdMgr
 ------
 Simple Password-Manager for storing passwords in an encrypted JSON file.
-Requires PGP to be installed and set up, which is calls as an external program.
-Passwords are decrypted, read and parsed from std-out, displayed, and encrypted again when something changes.
+Requires PGP to be installed and set up, which is called using the gnupg library.
+Passwords are decrypted, displayed in a simpe UI, and encrypted again when something changes.
 Passwords can be tagged and annotated, sorted and filtered.

 QuickReader